2 FAM 230

 2 FAM 233.3 Criminal Violations

 a.
-Department policy with respect to alleged criminal violations by persons with immunity from criminal jurisdiction is:
+Department policy with respect to criminal violations by persons with immunity from criminal jurisdiction is:

-(1) To encourage law enforcement authorities to pursue vigorously the investigations, to prepare cases carefully and completely, and to document properly each incident so that charges may be pursued as far as possible in the U.S. judicial system;
+(1) To support law enforcement authorities to pursue the investigations, to prepare cases carefully and completely, and to document properly each incident so that charges may be pursued as far as possible in the U.S. judicial system;

-(2) If a prosecutor informs the Department that, absent immunity, he would prosecute, to request the sending state or international organization in all cases to waive immunity so that all allegations may be fully adjudicated;
+(2) If a prosecutor informs the Department that, absent immunity, they would otherwise prosecute, to request the sending state or international organization in all cases to waive immunity so that all allegations may be fully adjudicated;

-(3) In the absence of waiver (or exceptionally even with a waiver), in cases of serious criminal offenses, as defined in subsection b. immediately below, or of recurrent lesser offenses, to require the alleged offender to leave the United States.
-This policy applies with respect to first offenses of reckless driving or driving while intoxicated or under the influence of alcohol or drugs, only where such offenses result in death or serious personal injury to another person, or significant property damage.
+(3) In the absence of waiver (or exceptionally even with a waiver, following coordination with appropriate stakeholders), in cases of serious criminal offenses, as defined in subsection b. immediately below, or of multiple incidents involving lesser offenses, to require the alleged offender to leave the United States.
 Also, in the case of offenses by family members, to require departure of the mission member from whom the family member's immunity derives, as necessary;

 (4) In all cases involving injury to other persons or damage to property, to support and assist efforts of the aggrieved to obtain prompt restitution from the individual offenders or their government; and